-Students who do not attend at least two-thirds of the practical classes of the curricular unit or who do not perform the expected practical work will be excluded from the final evaluation.
+Students who do not attend at least two-thirds of the practical classes of the curricular unit or who do not perform the expected project/practical work will be excluded from the final evaluation.

 - Ogata, K. (1997).
 Modern Control Engineering.
 USA: Prentice-Hall